 WHO SAYS AN ACTIVIST SINGER-SONGWRITER CAN’T BE FUNNY?

-Despite his relatively young age, Grammy Nominated MPress recording artist Seth Glier is a seasoned troubadour.
+Birds is Glier’s latest album in a burgeoning career that has included a Grammy nomination and touring with artists such as Ani DiFranco and Ryan Adams.
 A singer-songwriter, producer and multi-instrumentalist who averages over 150 live performances annually, Seth has gone from opening act to headlining his own shows and playing major festivals.
-He’s shared the stage with artists as diverse as James Taylor, Ani DiFranco, Martin Sexton, Emmylou Harris and Ryan Adams, and has quickly become known for his passionate live sets and powerful command of both piano and guitar.
+He has quickly become known for his passionate live sets and powerful command of both piano and guitar.
+Performing with 62-year old veteran musician Joe Nerney on harmonica, saxophone and harmony vocals, Glier’s live show places his melodic AAA-contemporary pop under a blanket of roots & blues.
 His music has also caught the ears of fans, industry and critics alike, with USA Today stating that his “exquisite tenor echoes Bruce Springsteen and Billy Joel.”
 His first Daytrotter session, was called “a genuine revelation” by Blurt Magazine, and was praised by M Music & Musicians Magazine for its “shimmering, seductive melodies”.

 “…this young blood wields an old-soul air…Discover a new generation of great.” – Huffington Post

 “..this material sound like nothing if not classics in waiting …it’s the essence of perfection” – Blurt Magazine

 “Grammy Nominated musician Seth Glier continues to gain momentum” – Paste Magazine